brighteze/Loan-Prediction-ML/README.md

-# Loan-Prediction-ML
+# :bank: Loan-Prediction-ML
-Using Machine Learning techniques and models, I predict the eligibility of bank customers for loan approval.
-This project has solid use case in banking, banks can automate the loan application procedure using a model like this, that way, customers fill up certain details and the model automatically calculates their eligibility.
-In this project, I have used various techniques.
+Using Machine Learning techniques and models, I predict the eligibility of bank customers for loan approval. <br />
+This project has solid use case in banking, banks can automate the loan application procedure using a model like this, that way, customers provide their details and the model automatically calculates their eligibility for a loan. <br />

-Techniques used in the project include:
+In this project, I have used various techniques, such as;

 1. Data visualization using Seaborn & Matplotlib, samples below;

 ![Screenshot (68)](https://user-images.githubusercontent.com/64503362/156834503-c8da5861-23ba-4e22-8447-c123a93da33b.png)